Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Introduction

-The paper focuses on models and identification, and leaves methods for estimation and inference out of its scope.
+This work focuses on models and identification, and leaves estimation and inference out of its scope.
 To facilitate the next steps, we express identification results in specific forms that can be used in methods development.

-The paper is based on causal mediation analysis, but the results are also relevant to traditional mediation analysis \citep{baron1986ModeratorMediatorVariableDistinction}, which can be considered a special case.
+The paper is motivated by causal mediation analysis, but is also relevant to traditional mediation analysis \citep{baron1986ModeratorMediatorVariableDistinction}, which can be considered a special case.